agoravoting/agora-mixnet/README.md

 ![protocol](https://github.com/agoravoting/sandbox/blob/master/doc/protocol.png "protocol")

+The implementation covers parallelism at the mixing and decryption phase.

 ##### Bypassing redundant membership checks
 Some group membership checks during deserialization can be skipped as they are detected by the verifier.
 This saves some costly modular exponentiation operations found at: